ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

  A:1-9,11-18,20-21;B:1-5,9-16
 ~~~
 {: .bash}
 PDB file matching the sequence.
-All atoms must be present, and chains must be named A and B.

-Combine chains A and B:
+All atoms must be present, and chains must be named A and B. To prepare this file combine chains A and B:
 ~~~
 cat chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
 ~~~
 {: .bash}

-You can now use chains_CD_model_AB.pdb for SimRNAweb simulation.
+You can use chains_CD_model_AB.pdb for SimRNAweb simulation.
 You will need to modify the PDB structure file as described in the next section for simulation with standalone SimRNA program.

 #### Preparing structure file for simulation with standalone SimRNA program.

 Command-line SimRNA program does not need sequence and list of frozen atoms.
-You must incorporate this information into the PDB structure file.
+You need to incorporate this information into the PDB structure file.

-Combine chains A and B if you have not done this yet:
+Begin with combining chains A and B if you have not done this yet:
 ~~~
 cat chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
 ~~~
 {: .bash}

-You will need to apply two modifications.
-First, you need to add  phosphate to the 5' terminal of chain D. SimRNA expects all residues to have a P atom.
+Next apply two modifications to this file.
+First, you need to add phosphate to the 5' terminal residue of chain D. SimRNA expects all residues to have a P atom.
 SimRNAweb will add P automatically, but for simulation with a standalone SimRNA program, you need to do it manually.
 There are several options to add phosphate.

 ##### Rename O5' atom to P
 The most straightforward fix is to rename O5' atom to P. if you chose to do this, save the edited file chains_CD_model_AB.pdb as chains_CD_model_AB_5P.pdb, and skip the next step.

 ##### Add 5' monophosphate with AmberTools/20.
 First, rename the phosphorylated 5' terminal nucleotide according to AMBER convention.
 The names of phosphorylated terminals in AMBER are A5, C5, G5, U5, DA5, DC5, DG5, DT5.
 Libraries of phosphorylated 5' terminal nucleotides are in the file 'terminal_monophosphate.lib'.

-We need to load the RNA force field and this file.
+Launch Leap and load RNA force field:
 ~~~
 $ module load StdEnv/2020  gcc/9.3.0  openmpi/4.0.3 ambertools/20
 $ tleap -f leaprc.RNA.OL3 -I $EBROOTAMBERTOOLS/dat/leap/lib/
 ~~~
 {: .bash}
-Then in Leap execute the commands:
+In Leap promt execute the commands:
 ~~~
 > loadoff terminal_monophosphate.lib
 > chainD = loadpdb chain_D_model_B.pdb
 > savepdb chainD chain_D5P.pdb
 ~~~
 {: .bash}
+These commands will load libraries of phosphorylated 5' terminal nucleotides and chain D PDB file.
+Leap will automatically add all missing atoms based on library entries and save chainD in PDB file chain_D5P.pdb:

 We don't want to use the PDB file prepared with Leap for SimRNA because AMBER has different aminoacid naming conventions.
 So we copy phosphate atoms from chain_D5P.pdb and paste them into chains_CD_model_AB.pdb.
 We then edit chain ID, residue ID, and residue name.
 Save the edited file chains_CD_model_AB.pdb as chains_CD_model_AB_5P.pdb

 **Adding 5' monophosphate with [CHARMM-GUI](http://www.charmm-gui.org/?doc=input/pdbreader).**